GalahadXVI/galahadxvi.github.io/src/markdown/from-zero-to-35m-the-struggles-of-scaling-laravel-with-octane.md

 You might have noticed a couple of potential issues in the code.
 For starters, it's generally not a good idea to use the config helper to dynamically set configuration settings in situations like this.
 But let’s put that aside for now.

-More importantly, we ran into an issue because we didn’t explicitly set the game mode to `WEB` in the middleware.
-We thought this was fine because the default was already set to `\App\Enums\GameMode::WEB`, but that turned out to be a problem.
+More importantly, we ran into an issue because we didn’t explicitly set the game mode to `GameMode::WEB` in the middleware.
+We thought this was fine because the default was already set to `GameMode::WEB`, but that turned out to be a problem.
 I overlooked the fact that the setting would persist across requests.

-When a worker processed a request from `app.idle-mmo.com`, it would set the configuration to `\App\Enums\GameMode::APP`.
+When a worker processed a request from `app.idle-mmo.com`, it would set the configuration to `GameMode::APP`.
 However, this setting persisted across subsequent requests handled by the same worker.
-As a result, all following requests were processed in `APP` mode, regardless of their origin.
+As a result, all following requests were processed in `GameMode::APP` mode, regardless of their origin.

-The core of the problem was that there was no way to revert the configuration back to the default `WEB` mode after handling a request.
+The core of the problem was that there was no way to revert the configuration back to the default `GameMode::WEB` mode after handling a request.
 The only way for it to reset was to wait for the worker process to restart - which only happened once the worker had reached the end of its lifecycle.
 In our case, because we didn't explicitly set a value to `max_requests`, the worker wouldn't restart.
 Instead, it would keep processing requests indefinitely (or up until the point we run `octane:reload` during our deployment process).

 I fixed the issue by binding the game mode directly to the request itself, which completely avoided the problem since the request object is unique to each request.